WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 Different implementations:
 - A mechanism for decision-making based on the majority rule opinion formation model, where robots agree on a common decision by applying a local majority rule to small groups; if a latency period is introduced after each robot takes a decision, during which the robot cannot be influenced by other robots, and if the duration of this period depends on the decision being taken (differential latency), then a global consensus is achieved by the swarm on the decision associated with the lowest latency.
 - Global consensus on the fastest action is achieved with robots entering an observation state, where they exchange their current preferred action, after each action execution.
-- Robots that must agree on a site selection transmit their preference to neighboring robots for a time duration proportional to the perceived quality of the site associated to their current preference.
+- Robots that must agree on a site selection transmit their preference to neighbouring robots for a time duration proportional to the perceived quality of the site associated to their current preference.
-- The behavior of each robot is a combination of the tendency to reach a specific goal (if the robot is informed about the goal) and the tendency to follow the average behavior of its neighbors.
-The relative weight given to these two components is changed dynamically based on the local consensus observed from neighboring robots, the swarm can converge to a collective decision even in the presence of informed agents with conflicting goals. (p.316)
+- The behaviour of each robot is a combination of the tendency to reach a specific goal (if the robot is informed about the goal) and the tendency to follow the average behaviour of its neighbours.
+The relative weight given to these two components is changed dynamically based on the local consensus observed from neighbouring robots, the swarm can converge to a collective decision even in the presence of informed agents with conflicting goals. (p.316)

 # 2. A Review of Probabilistic Macroscopic Models for Swarm Robotic Systems
-The collective behavior of swarms is statistically predictable and has often a simple probabilistic description.
-Collective (or macroscopic) behavior emerges from individual (or microscopic) decisions robots make.
+The collective behaviour of swarms is statistically predictable and has often a simple probabilistic description.
+Collective (or macroscopic) behaviour emerges from individual (or microscopic) decisions robots make.
 These decisions are based on purely local information that comes from other robots as well as the environment.
 - Scalability: the control architecture can be kept exactly the same from a few units to thousands of units.
 - Flexibility: units can be dynamically added or removed, they can be given the ability to reallocate and redistribute themselves in a self-organized way.
-- Robustness: the resulting collective system is robust not only through unit redundancy but also through unit simplicity and an appropriate balance between exploitative and exploratory behavior. (p.1)
+- Robustness: the resulting collective system is robust not only through unit redundancy but also through unit simplicity and an appropriate balance between exploitative and exploratory behaviour. (p.1)

-Understanding the effect individual robot characteristics have on the collective behavior.
+Understanding the effect individual robot characteristics have on the collective behaviour.
 In the past, few analysis tools have been available to researchers.
 Though simulations are much faster and much more reliable than experiments, their results are not easily generalizable.
 Simulations do not scale well with the system size — unless computation is performed in parallel, the greater the number of agents, the longer it takes to obtain results.
 Macroscopic modeling and mathematical analysis offer an alternative to experiments and simulations. (p.2)

 Reactive control: robots decide about future actions based solely on input from sensors (including communication with other robots) and the action they are currently executing.
 Such robots can be represented as stochastic Markov processes.
-An equation, known as the Rate Equation, describes the dynamics of their collective behavior. (p.2)
+An equation, known as the Rate Equation, describes the dynamics of their collective behaviour. (p.2)

 ### **Microscopic model:**
 Microscopic descriptions treat the robot as the fundamental unit of the model.
 These models describe the robot’s interactions with other robots and the environment.
-Solving or simulating a system composed of many such agents gives researchers an understanding of the global behavior of the system.
+Solving or simulating a system composed of many such agents gives researchers an understanding of the global behaviour of the system.
 The robot’s interactions with other robots and the environment are modeled as a series of stochastic events, with probabilities determined by simple geometric considerations and systematic experiments with one or two real robots. (p.3)

 ### **Macroscopic model:**
-Directly describes the collective behavior of the robotic swarm.
+Directly describes the collective behaviour of the robotic swarm.
 It is computationally efficient because it uses fewer variables.
-Rather than account for the inherent variability of individuals, scientists model the behavior of some average quantity that represents the system they are studying.
-Such models do not reproduce the results of a single experiment — rather, the behavior of some observable averaged over many experiments or observations. (p.3)
+Rather than account for the inherent variability of individuals, scientists model the behaviour of some average quantity that represents the system they are studying.
+Such models do not reproduce the results of a single experiment — rather, the behaviour of some observable averaged over many experiments or observations. (p.3)

 ### **Stochastic approach:**
 Even if all the forces are known in advance, the robots are still subject to random events: fluctuations in the environment, as well as noise in the robot’s sensors and actuators.
 A robot will interact with other robots whose exact trajectories are equally complex, making it impossible to know which robots will come in contact with one another.
-In summary, the behavior of robots in a swarm is so complex, it is best described probabilistically, as a stochastic process. (p.3)
+In summary, the behaviour of robots in a swarm is so complex, it is best described probabilistically, as a stochastic process. (p.3)

 Transitions between states are triggered by external stimuli.
 This robot can be described as a stochastic Markov process and a state diagram as the Finite State Automaton (FSA) of the controller.
 A Markov process’s future state depends only on its present state and none of the past states. (p.4)